rschristopher/rschristopher.github.io/src/references/nostr.md

 Nostr continues the tradition of a decentralized Internet.
 There are identities only
- if you choose to reveal them
+ if you choose to reveal them.
 The default is
  complete privacy through pseudonyms -- specifically through